 The lab has established the first infant and preschool asthma lung function assessment platform that can support clinical trials to rapidly evaluate novel asthma precision therapeutics for infant and preschool asthma subtypes.

-The Lab’s precision health focus aligns with SickKids Strategic Plan 2020-2025 and the Precision Child Health co-led by Dr. Subbarao.
+The Lab’s precision health focus aligns with the Precision Child Health initiative of SickKids’ Strategic Plan 2020-2025, co-led by Dr. Subbarao.

 This precision health approach will eradicate childhood asthma and promote lifelong lung health.